-As a stability shoe, the Ravenna 11s come equipped with a new Guide Rail Holistic Support System, unique to Brooks.
-On the sides of the shoes, these guide rails are adaptive to each runner, and will provide just enough support while running or at practice.
+As a stability shoe, the Ravenna 11 comes equipped with a new Guide Rail Holistic Support System, unique to Brooks.
+Built on the sides of the shoes, these guide rails are adaptive to each runner, and will provide just enough support.
 This new guide rail system is great for runners who need just a little bit of support.

-With a new upper mesh, Brooks deliberately focused on reducing hot spots, helping to keep your feet cooler.
+With a new upper mesh, Brooks deliberately focused on reducing hot spots, improving overall fit.

-Seen in the Launch 7 shoes as well, the Ravenna 11s also come equipped with a midfoot transition zone, which aids in improving your speed by reducing heel to toe transition.
+Seen in the Launch 7 as well, the Ravenna 11’s midfoot transition zone aids in improving your speed by reducing heel-to-toe transition.